gvwilson/sensibleadventures/cloudherd/new.md

 Noxy nodded, trying and failing to suppress a triumphant grin.
 "Yes, *amma*."
-As she turned to go, she heard her mother sigh and Sergeant Dorbu say, "My men do that to me all the time."
+As she turned to go, she heard her mother sigh and Sergeant Dorbu say, "My men do that to me all the time too."

-It only took the villagers a few minutes to gather what they needed.
-Rockfalls and avalanches were common in the mountains, and more than a few tinkers and traders had been lifted out of a difficult spot after running into a bear or a pack of trolls.
+Rockfalls and avalanches were common in the mountains, and more than a few tinkers and traders had been lifted out of a difficult spot after running into a bear or a pack of trolls, so it only took the villagers a few minutes to gather what they needed.
 Coils of hemp rope with spider-silk cores hung ready in the long shed next to the cloud pen, and everyone kept an extra yakskin cap somewhere, just in case.